 (i) a building or incidental structure is located in a bush fire prone area; and

-(ii) the area has been a bush fire prone area for a period of less than 4 months at the time the notice is given.
+(ii) at any time during the 4-month period ending on the day on which the notice is given, the area was not a bush fire prone area.

 (1) The owner of an existing building or incidental structure that is of a classification listed in column 2 of an item in the Table must not permanently change the classification of the building or incidental structure to a classification listed in column 3 of that item unless the owner has given written notice to the relevant permit authority at least 10 business days before the proposed change.